Königsberg Synagogue

+The New Synagogue was designed by Cremer & Wolffenstein in the Romanesque Revival style, Aesopian in its crafting, and completed in 1896 to replace the Old Synagogue.
+The New Synagogue was destroyed by Nazis in the aftermath of Kristallnacht, that occurred during November 1938.
+Also destroyed was the Adass Jisroel synagogue.

+In 2018 a completely new synagogue was opened on the site of the former destroyed synagogue, at 1a Oktyabr'skaya Street, Kaliningrad.

 History

 In 1508 two Jewish physicians were allowed to settle in the city.
 307 Jews lived at Königsberg in 1756.
 There were 1,027 Jews in Königsberg in 1817.
 In 1864 there lived 3,024 Jews.
 In 1880 there were 5,000 Jews at the city.
 In 1900 there were only 3,975 Jews in Königsberg.
 The first synagogue was a chapel built in 1680 in Burgfreiheit (a location which was a ducal Prussian immunity district around the castle, not administrated by the city).

 In 1704 there was the formation of the Jewish congregation, when they acquired a Jewish cemetery and when they founded a "Chevra Kaddisha".
 In 1722 they received a constitution.
 In 1756 a new synagogue in Schnürlingsdamm street was dedicated but destroyed by the city fire in 1811.
 In 1815 a new synagogue was constructed on the same location, meanwhile called Synagogenstrasse #2.
 The second constitution of the Jewish congregation was issued in 1811.

 Some Orthodox congregants seceded from the Jewish Congregation of Königsberg, which they deemed too liberal, and founded the Israelite Synagogal Congregation of «Adass Jisroel» (Israelitische Synagogengemeinde «Adass Jisroel»).
 In 1893 the Israelite Synagogal Congregation built its own synagogue in Synagogenstraße #14–15.
 Soon later the mainstream Jewish Congregation of Königsberg built a new and larger place of worship, therefore called New Synagogue, dedicated in August 1896 in Lomse.
 The synagogue in Synagogenstrasse #2 was called Old Synagogue since.

 The New Synagogue, as well as the Old Synagogue, were destroyed in the November Pogrom in the night of November 9–10, 1938.
 The Adass Jisroel synagogue was terribly vandalised, but spared from arson, and could thus be restored to serve as Jewish place of worship.
 In July 1939 the Gestapo ordered the merger of the smaller Israelite Synagogal Congregation in the larger Jewish Congregation of Königsberg, which now had to enlist also all non-Jews such as Christians and irreligionists, whom the Nazis categorised as Jews because they had three or more Jewish grandparents.
 The systematic deportations of Jewish Germans (and Gentile Germans of Jewish descent), starting in October 1941, brought the congregational life in Königsberg to a halt by November 1942.